-- Successfully negotiated the signing of the Governor's Executive Order 14-14, which provides for an increase of state employment for individuals with disabilities.
+Successfully negotiated the signing of the Governor's Executive Order 14-14, which provides for an increase in state employment for individuals with disabilities.

-- Convened presentations from Seattle Lighthouse for the Blind (external link) with the deafblind community (John Lee Clark and Alan Parnes leading) on employment models for people who are deafblind.
+Convened presentations from Seattle Lighthouse for the Blind with the deafblind community (John Lee Clark and Alan Parnes leading) on employment models for people who are deafblind.

 2012 and ongoing

 MNCDHH Employment Task Force collaborates with the Governor’s Workforce Development Council.
 Stakeholders include representatives from Vocational Rehabilitation, State Services for the Blind, Adult Basic Education, Job Placement Specialists, FastTRAC, MNSCU, the GWDC, Minnesota Management and Budget Human Resources ADA State Coordinator, Minnesota State Academy for the Deaf, VECTOR Youth Transition Program, and Minnesota Association of Deaf Citizens.
 Our work has resulted in: